 |Section 1983/Civil Rights Act of 1871

 R. Scott Oswald is the managing principal of The Employment Law Group, P.C.
-Madeline Cook is an associate at the firm.
+Madeline Cook is a former TELG associate.